jadijadi/lpic1book/content/1042_maintain_the_integrity_of_filesystems.md

 9.0G    .
 ```

-> in many cases when I want to see what uses my serers space, I use something like `$sudo du /home -h --max-depth 1`
+> in many cases when I want to see what uses my servers space, I use something like `$sudo du /home -h --max-depth 1`

 ## checking file systems